charilaouc/federatorai-operator/docs/crd_alamedaservice.md

   - description: This field is mandatory if type is _pvc_.
 It claims a persistent volume from K8s with the matching _storageClassName_.
 - Field: accessMode
   - type: string
   - description: This field is for _pvc_ type.
 Is sets how the claimed volume is mounted.
-Default is _ReadWriteOnce_.
+Default is _ReadWriteMany_.

 ### AlamedaComponentSpec